nixworks/public/news/2011/09/15/README.md

 ##### Stock markets
 ### [Stock markets in the United States and Europe rally after major banks, including the European Central Bank and the United States Federal Reserve, initiate a plan to help end the European sovereign debt crisis. ](/news/2011/09/15/stock-markets-in-the-united-states-and-europe-rally-after-major-banks-including-the-european-central-bank-and-the-united-states-federal-res.md)
-_Context: Eurozone crisis, Europe, Economy of the United States, United States Federal Reserve, Stock markets, European Central Bank_
+_Context: European Central Bank, Eurozone crisis, United States Federal Reserve, Europe, Stock markets, Economy of the United States_

 ##### Oxfam
 ### [International aid group Oxfam sets up an emergency appeal for victims of the 2011 Sindh floods in Pakistan, which have so far killed more than 200 people. ](/news/2011/09/15/international-aid-group-oxfam-sets-up-an-emergency-appeal-for-victims-of-the-2011-sindh-floods-in-pakistan-which-have-so-far-killed-more-th.md)